JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/projects.md

-### Address issues in MDP (mentor Jan Mrkos)
+### Address issues in markov decision processes (mentor Jan Mrkos)

 - Already started PR that has to be remade based on the discussion there: https://github.com/sisl/D3Trees.jl/pull/27; the good thing is there is not much more new/external knowledge needed
 - Fix type stability issue generated by JET in https://github.com/JuliaPOMDP/MCTS.jl, prepare benchmarks, and evaluate the impact of the changes.
 This is https://github.com/JuliaPOMDP/MCTS.jl/issues/59 and an issue I would have to create based on some unpushed stuff I have on my PC
 -And also "Contribution opportunities" here but I did not create those https://github.com/JuliaPOMDP/POMDPs.jl/issues
-- Simple finite horizon MDP algorithmic PRs if you would be interested in those.
+- Simple finite horizon markov decision processes algorithmic PRs if you would be interested in those.

 If it sounds interesting, get in touch with lecturer/lab assistant, who will connect you with Jan Mrkos.

+### Extend HMil library with Retentative networks (mentor Tomas Pevny)
+[Retentative networks](https://arxiv.org/abs/2307.08621) were recently proposed as a low-cost  alternative to Transformer models without sacrificing performance (according to authors).
+By implementing Retentative Networks, te HMil library will be able to learn sequences (not just sets), which might nicely extend its applicability.

 ### Address issues in HMil/JsonGrinder library (mentor Simon Mandlik)